aws-samples/elastic-beanstalk-image-pipeline-trigger/README.md

 #### AMI Version Change Monitoring
 ![AMI ID Version Update Sequence Diagram](./docs/ami-version-change-monitoring.png)

-The AmiMonitor Lambda function is executed on a schedule.
+The AmiMonitor Lambda function is executed on a schedule by using an [EventBridge scheduled rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html).
 AmiMonitor retrieves the latest AMI version for the Beanstalk platform specified in the PLATFORM_ARN [environment variable](#environment-variables) using the [DescribePlatformVersion](https://docs.aws.amazon.com/elasticbeanstalk/latest/api/API_DescribePlatformVersion.html) API call.

 If the AMI ID returned is different than the value of the Systems Manager Parameter Store parameter specified in the SSM_PARAMETER_NAME [environment variable](#environment-variables), the parameter is updated.